-116 Bay Street was a decaying, timeworn property long considered a fixture of Sag Harbor’s history.
-Purchased after years of admiration, the home underwent a transformative preservation effort that celebrated its “good bones” while breathing new life into its architecture.
-Recognized with the 2011 Sag Harbor Historical Society’s Corcoran Award for Historic Preservation, the project exemplifies a community’s commitment to honoring heritage while embracing renewal.
+This project was a decaying, timeworn property long considered a fixture of Sag Harbor’s history.
+Led by Paul Alter, the home underwent a transformative preservation effort that celebrated its “good bones” while breathing new life into its architecture.
+Recognized with the 2011 Sag Harbor Historical Society’s Corcoran Award for Historic Preservation, the project exemplifies both Paul’s passion for preserving the character of Sag Harbor and the community’s commitment to honoring heritage while embracing renewal.

 LOCATION